pclubiitk/pclub.in/2019-07-30-introlecturey19.md

 | exit | Exit | Exit the terminal |

 ## VIM
-We will be using `vim` to write your programs.
-Find it from the applications menu and open it.
-Don't be scared, it's very much like `notepad` from Windows.
+We will be using `vim` to write programs.
+Open it from the applications menu.
+It's very much like `notepad` from Windows.
 ```
 $ vim try.txt